 Shetsky said he’d already dropped Gavin off at school when he arrived at Eastwood Baptist Church, where Regan was enrolled in preschool.
 As they prepared to walk toward the building, he heard a car engine revving, Shetsky said.

-The noise came from an SUV pulling into the lot, the Syracuse Police Department said
+The noise came from an SUV pulling into the lot,

 in a news release.
 The vehicle struck Shetsky’s car, as well as Shetsky and his daughter, before coming to a rest against a third vehicle.